 - Backups and recoveries

-It also provides many features users have come to expect from one of the most powerful RDBMS systems in the world, including everything from simple tables to the more advanced features such as server-side code (procedures, functions, triggers, types) and complex table and index types.
+It also provides many features users have come to expect from one of the most powerful RDBMS systems in the world.
+These include everything from simple tables to the more advanced features such as server-side code (procedures, functions, triggers, types) and complex table and index types.
 That’s along with the ability to monitor query performance using tools to which users have grown accustomed.

 Sounds impressive.
 But what are the drawbacks?

-We all know the saying “You’ve got to give to get” and unfortunately, even though new features are constantly being added, it’s just as applicable to ADB as many other things in life.
-Any managed database is great for scaling up and improving efficiency, but in exchange ADB sacrifices certain benefits and features typically found in an Oracle on-premises system such as:
+We all know the saying “you’ve got to give to get” and unfortunately, even though new features are constantly being added, it’s just as applicable to ADB as many other things in life.
+Any managed database is great for scaling up and improving efficiency, but in exchange ADB sacrifices certain benefits and features typically found in an Oracle on-premises system, for example:

-- Database Vault, OLAP, Spatial, Text, Multimedia, Workspace Manager and other features are not available.
+- Database Vault, OLAP, Text, Multimedia, Workspace Manager and other features are not available.

 - There’s no control over database initialization parameters or tablespaces.